-Axeria iard is a public limited company regulated by the French Insurance Code, registered in the Trade and Companies Register with share capital of €38 million.
+Axeria iard is a French Corporation (Société Anonyme) regulated by the French Insurance Code, registered in the Trade and Companies Register with share capital of €38 million.
 It is authorised to conduct insurance business in segments 1, 2, 3, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17 and 18 stipulated in Article R.321-1 of the French Insurance Code.
-Its registered office is located at 129 avenue Felix Faure in Lyon 3.
+Its registered office is located at 129 avenue Felix Faure in Lyon 3, Postal Address 26 rue du General Mouton Duvernet 69003 LYON.

-Axeria iard is a property and casualty insurance company headquartered in Lyon, with offices in Bordeaux and Lille and a branch in Romania which opened in 2021.
-Axeria iard offers a range of products, mainly designed to cover the risks of professionals and businesses.
+Axeria iard is a property and casualty insurance company headquartered in Lyon, with a branch in Romania which opened in 2021.
+Axeria iard offers a range of products, mainly designed to cover professional and commercial risks.

 Axeria iard distributes its products exclusively via brokers and partners.
-Since 2022, Axeria has been developing a new business line based on portfolio underwriting through partnerships in France and the European Economic Area under the Freedom of Services (FOS) or the Freedom of Establishment (FOE).
+Since 2022, Axeria has implemented a new strategy based on historical portfolio pruning and development across Europe through partnerships with brokers or underwriting agencies under the Freedom of Services (FOS) or the Freedom of Establishment (FOE).